Measuring Common-Mode Current: Why Coax Is Easy and Open-Wire Is Hard

 What the Clamp Actually Measures

-Clamp-on RF current probes are broadband transformers.
-They report a voltage proportional to the enclosed current through the probe’s transfer impedance Zt(f):
+Clamp-on RF current probes are broadband current transformers.
+They report a voltage proportional to the net current passing through the probe aperture.
+The conversion is determined by the probe’s transfer impedance, Zt(f):

 ICM(f) = Vout(f) / Zt(f)